 The College is situated on seven acres of land at premises No 111/2, Barrackpore Trunk Road, Bon-Hooghly, Kolkata – 700 108, near the Indian Statistical Institute at North-West corner of a lake.
 It is one of the few colleges that have a huge ground for the use of the students.
 Route Direction

-The College is affiliated to the West Bengal State University and offers Courses in the following subjects-
+The college is affiliated to the West Bengal State University, Barasat 24 PGS (N), and offers Honours courses in the following subjects :-

 |Science||B.Sc in Physics, Chemistry, Mathematics, Botany, Zoology, Economics, Statistics, Molecular Biology and Computer Science.|